-grant and revoke licenses to transact insurance business;

-- conduct inquiries into the insurance-related activities and conduct of agents and agencies; - require and regulate disclosure in connection with the sale and solicitation of health insurance; - authorize how, by which personnel and under what circumstances insurance premiums can be quoted and published and an insurance policy sold; - approve which entities can be paid commissions from carriers; - regulate the content of insurance-related advertisements, including web pages; - approve policy forms, require specific benefits and benefit levels and regulate premium rates; - impose fines and other penalties; and - impose continuing education requirements.
+- grant and revoke licenses to transact insurance business; - conduct inquiries into the insurance-related activities and conduct of agents and agencies; - require and regulate disclosure in connection with the sale and solicitation of health insurance; - authorize how, by which personnel and under what circumstances insurance premiums can be quoted and published and an insurance policy sold; - approve which entities can be paid commissions from carriers; - regulate the content of insurance-related advertisements, including web pages; - approve policy forms, require specific benefits and benefit levels and regulate premium rates; - impose fines and other penalties; and - impose continuing education requirements.

 Due to the complexity, periodic modification and differing interpretations of insurance laws and regulations, we may not have always been, and we may not always be, in compliance with them.
 New insurance laws and regulations also may not be compatible with the sale of health insurance over the Internet or with various aspects of our platform, including electronic signature or our EPI or eApproval technology as a whole.
 We would face increased legal and regulatory risks in this regard if we were to pursue opportunities to sell products in segments of the health insurance market in which we do not currently operate, such as Medicare or limited benefit products.
 Failure to comply with insurance laws and regulations or other laws and regulations applicable to or business could result in significant liability, additional department of insurance licensing requirements or the revocation of licenses in a particular jurisdiction, which could significantly increase our operating expenses, prevent us from transacting health insurance business in a particular jurisdiction and otherwise harm our business, operating results and financial condition.
-Moreover, an adverse regulatory actions in one jurisdiction be reported to other jurisdictions.
-Even if the allegations in any regulatory or other action against us are proven false, any surrounding negative publicity could harm consumer, marketing partner or health insurance carrier confidence in us, which could significantly damage our brand.
-Because some consumers, marketing partners and health insurance carriers may not be comfortable with the concept of purchasing health insurance using the Internet, any negative publicity may affect us more than it would others in the health insurance industry and would harm our business, operating results and financial condition.
-Changes in insurance laws and regulations may also require that we make significant modifications to our existing technology or practices, which may be costly and time-consuming to implement and could also harm our
+Moreover, an adverse regulatory action in one jurisdiction could result in penalties and adversely affect our license status or reputation in other jurisdictions due to the requirement that adverse regulatory actions in one jurisdiction be reported to other jurisdictions.
+Even if the allegations in any regulatory or other action against us are proven false, any surrounding negative publicity could harm consumer, marketing partner or health insurance carriers may not be comfortable with the concept of purchasing health insurance using the Internet, any negative publicity may affect us more than it would others in the health insurance industry and would harm our business, operating results and financial condition.
+Changes in insurance laws and regulations may also require that we make significant modifications to our existing technology or practices, which may be costly and time-con